 When your heart is torn,

-And your frozen in your fills,
+And you’re frozen in your fears,

 Your nightmare dreams,

-Are a full of screams,
+Are full of screams,

-Love loves to high,
+Love loves too high,

-In the throws of emotion,
+In the throes of emotion,

-In the throws of emotion,
+In the throes of emotion,

 Sometimes the love you get ain’t good enough,

-Although you love is tough,
+Although your love is tough,

-And cause it cows your floor,
+And ’cause it calls your bluff,

-Is that what people say that love is for,
+Is that what people say that love is for?

 Well I don’t want no more,